FUE Hair Transplant

 What is an FUE hair transplant?

 FUE stands for Follicular Unit Extraction.
 An FUE hair transplant is a modern, minimally invasive, outpatient procedure that is virtually painless and leaves no linear scar.
 The hair follicles are removed from the donor site (usually the back or sides of the head), then transplanted hair-by-hair to the thinning or bald area.
 The procedure usually takes one day, and the result is 100% natural, permanent and undetectable.
 West+Bond’s Medical Director, Dr. James Harris, is the inventor of patented FUE technology and recognized around the globe as a pioneer of the FUE technique.
-Read about our proprietary Harris Protocol that is transforming the industry, or contact us to begin your transformation.
+Read about our proprietary Harris Protocol that is transforming the industry, ask Dr. Harris a question, or contact us to begin your transformation.

 What is a follicular unit?